kev-m/pyCoilGen/docs/source/configuration.md

 ## Evaluate Results

-Once the application has calculated the wire path, it can also calculate some related values.
+Once `pyCoilGen` has calculated the wire path, it can also calculate some related values.

 ### Calculate Inductance